If you love a book that keeps you guessing right up to the last page, then check out this list of some of the best mystery books ever written.

 Recent murder mysteries have expanded the genre further and further, producing some of the best mystery books of the 21st Century.
 While this tale is a classic police procedural with elements of the psychological thriller, it also features an intriguing representation of modern Ireland and some more personal psychological elements.

 12. The Girl on the Train, Paula Hawkins (2015)

 With an unreliable narrator that is strangely relatable, this book shifts our perception of the psychological thriller by setting the story in a mundane world that we can all relate to and then twisting it into something else entirely.
 Be prepared for a tense ride.

-I hope you enjoyed this whistle-stop tour through some of the best mystery books.
+I hope you enjoyed this whistle-stop tour through mystery books, some of the best of their kind.
 As well as providing a thrilling ride, these books also make us think a little differently about the world.
 Of course, it can’t begin to touch on all the great mysteries and thrillers we have to choose from.

 We’d love to hear your favourite mystery reads, so please share with us in the comments below – but no spoilers, please.

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.